 Later, ThoughtWorks thought that data would become more efficient if business domains closest to the specific data own and manage it rather than a single team handling the entire data.

 Zhamak Dehghani at ThoughtWorks founded the concept of data mesh in 2018.
-Though the idea is pretty new, many large enterprises can get the most out of their data with decentralized architecture.
+Though the idea is pretty new, many large enterprises can get the most out of their data with a decentralized architecture.
 Let’s kick things off with the definition.

 Data mesh is an enterprise data management architecture that distributes the data ownership to relevant business domains.
 It allows data producers and consumers to collect, analyze, manage, and own the data they use, without relying on the centralized data team.